-- 26. VanderKam, Enoch: A Man for All Generations, p.
-117. - 27.
-For Enoch's place in the heavenly Paradise, see Testament of Benjamin 10.6; Apocalypse of Paul 20; Clementine Recognitions 1.52; Acts of Pilate 25; and the Ascension if Isaiah 9.6.
-Cf. C. Rowland, 'Enoch', in K. van der Toorn et al. (eds.), Dictionary of Deities and Demons in the Bible (Leiden: E.J.
-Brill, 1999), p.
-302. - 28.
-J. VanderKam, The Book of Jubilees (CSCO, 510-11; 2 vols.; Scriptores Aethiopici, 87-88; Leuven: Peeters, 1989), II, p.
-28. - 29.
-VanderKam argues that there are other indications that in the book of Jubilees Eden was understood as a sanctuary.
-As an example, he points to Jub.
-3.9-14, which 'derive the law from Lev 11 regarding when a woman who has given birth may enter the sanctuary from the two times when Adam and Eve, respectively, went into the garden' (VanderKam, Enoch: A Man for All Generations, p.
-117). - 30.
+28 J. VanderKam, The Book of Jubilees (2 vols.; CSCO 510-11, Scriptores Aethiopici 87-88; Leuven: Peeters, 1989), II, p.
+28.

+VanderKam argues that there are other indications that in the Book of Jubilees Eden was understood as a sanctuary.
+As an example, he points to Jub 3:9-14 which 'derives the law from Lev 11 regarding when women who has given birth may enter the sanctuary from the two times when Adam and Eve, respectively, went into the garden'.
+VanderKam, Enoch: A Man for All Generation, p.
+117.

 One must note the peculiar details surrounding the depiction of Enoch's priestly duties in early Enochic lore.
 While the Book of the Watchers does not refer to any liturgical or sacrificial rituals of the patriarch, Jubilees depicts the patriarch offering incense to God.
-The absence of references to any animal sacrificial or liturgical practice in Enoch's sacerdotal duties might indicate that his office may have been understood by early Enochic traditions to be of the 'divinatory angle', that is, as the office of oracle-priest, practiced also by the Mesopotamian diviners who, similarly to Enoch's preoccupation with incense, widely used the ritual of libanomancy, or smoke divination, a 'practice of throwing cedar shavings onto a censer in order to observe the patterns and direction of the smoke' (M.S.
-Moore, The Balaam Traditions: Their Character and Development [SBLDS, 113; Atlanta, GA: Scholars Press, 1990], p.
-43). - 31.
-VanderKam, The Book of Jubilees, II, p.
-28. - 32.
-VanderKam, Enoch: A Man for All Generations, p.
-117. - 33.
-VanderKam, Enoch: A Man for All Generations, p.
-117. Scholars point to the possible polemical nature of the patriarch's priestly role.
-Gabriele Boccaccini observes that 'Enochians completely ignore the Mosaic torah and the Jerusalem Temple, that is,
+The absence of references to any animal sacrificial or liturgical practice in Enoch's sacerdotal duties might indicate that his office may have been understood by early Enochic traditions to be of the 'divinatory angle', i.e., as the office of oracle-priest, practiced also by the Mesopotamian diviners who, similarly to Enoch's preoccupation with incense, widely used the ritual of libanomancy, or smoke divination, a 'practice of throwing cedar shavings onto a censer in order to observe the patterns and direction of the smoke'.
+M. S. Moore, The Balaam Traditions: Their Character and Development (SBLDS, 113; Atlanta: Scholars, 1990), p.
+43.

+31 VanderKam, The Book of Jubilees, II, p.
+28.

+32 VanderKam, Enoch: A Man for All Generations, p.
+117.